Sinthiya1/prework-study-guide/README.md

 # prework-study-guide

-### Hi there!
+# Description
--This is my first webpage that I created by myself and this page contains HTML,CSS and JS.
+This is my first webpage that I created.
+This webpage contains HTML,CSS, JS and Git.

+## User Story
+In this website you can see the work notes to be structured on a webpage and you can easily find and read the informations.